UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team32-trajectory-prediction.md

 Loss for the policy header is calculated using negative log likelihood [5], implemented in ```pi_bc.py``` in the source [6].

 Once possible future routes are determined, multi-head attention is utilized again for selective aggregation of context to form possible trajectories and the motion that will be undertaken (which may vary for a given trajectory) [5].
-The aggregator is implemented in lines 51-56 of ```pgp.py``` in the source as: [6]
+The aggregator layers are implemented in lines 51-56 of ```pgp.py``` in the source as: [6]

 ```
 # Attention based aggregator